Management

 Publications Manager

-Marnie Mariscalchi is Publications Manager of the Laboratoire CinéMédias.
-She is also the Publication Coordinator of the film journal Cinémas, where she has worked since 2007.
-She has participated in several research projects, mainly under the aegis of GRAFICS, as research assistant, editorial assistant and administrative assistant.
-She studied film and art history at the Université de Montréal.
+Marnie Mariscalchi is a research advisor at the Université de Montréal and, since 2019, publications manager at Laboratoire CinéMédias.
+She was successively distribution coordinator, editorial secretary, then managing editor of the film studies journal Cinémas, for which she has worked from 2007 to 2024.
+At the same time, she collaborated on several research projects, mainly within the framework of GRAFICS, as a research assistant, editorial assistant and coordination assistant.
+She studied cinema and art history at the Université de Montréal.

 Technical Support and Audiovisual Production